 For many years Peg and Carl traveled around the U.S. in their motorhome with their pets on board so that she could speak at schools, libraries, and children’s literature conferences.

 Carl died in 2004.
 They were married for forty-eight happy years.
 Peg’s children are grown, and she has four grandchildren – Brett, Chelsea, Eric, and Mark – and a great-grandson, Seth, all of whom live in Washington State.

 Peg is a long-time volunteer for animal welfare causes, currently helping Left Behind K-9 Rescue and the Northwest Spay Neuter Center.

 Peg’s home is a log house on a ten acre wildlife sanctuary near Mount Rainier National Park.
 She often sees deer and elk from her window.
 When she isn’t writing, Peg likes to read, cheer for the Seattle Seahawks and the Seattle Mariners, play with her animals, work crossword and jigsaw puzzles, and bake cookies.
 Peg is the steward for a Little Free Library.
-Her favorite food is a chocolate milkshake.
-If you’ve read SMALL STEPS, you know why.
+She lives with her cat, Dillon.

 PEG KEHRET Important dates

 Born: In 1936, in LaCrosse, WI.
 Her parents were Beth and Bob Schulze